lpouillo/vm5k/README.txt

 Installation
 ============
-You first need to install execo and it's dependencies on any Grid'5000 frontend.
+You first need to install execo and on one of the Grid'5000 frontend.

 http://execo.gforge.inria.fr/doc/userguide.html